CExA-project/cheat-sheet-for-kokkos/personna.md

 ## Christophe

-Former CUDA developper for six years, he is specialized in GPU code tuning.
+Former CUDA developer for six years, he is specialized in GPU code tuning.

 He wants to transition to Kokkos to target other GPUs without having to learn their specific language.